Achievable logoAchievable logo

 • Medical management

-• Acetaminophen or non-steroidal inflammatory (NSAIDs)
+• Acetaminophen or non-steroidal anti-inflammatory drugs (NSAIDs)

 • Corticosteroids

-• Intra-articular injections into joint space
+• Intra-articular injections into the joint space

 • Physical therapy management